When does the residency start?

 What is the staffing requirement?

-Residents will have staffing responsibilities every third weekend and two holidays.
+Residents will have staffing responsibilities every third weekend and two holidays of the year.

 What is the licensure policy for PGY1 residents?

-All residents entering the program should strive to be fully licensed (passing both the NAPLEX and Michigan Multistate Pharmacy Jurisprudence Examination (MPJE) by their start date.
+All residents entering the program should strive to be fully licensed by their start date.
+NOTE: in recent years, it has taken the Michigan Board of Pharmacy 4-6 weeks to process licensure applications.

 Incoming PGY1 residents not fully licensed prior to program start date, and who do not have confirmed examination dates prior to their program start date, must contact the PGY1 Residency Program Director PRIOR to the residency start date to create